 This island paradise is small enough to conquer in a day trip from Tahiti, but why rush perfection?
 Spend a few days unwinding on the beach, diving into the underwater world, or scaling those lush peaks.
 And don’t forget to sample the island’s famous pineapples – they’re the sweetest way to say “Iaorana” (hello) to Moorea!

-Forget the tourist hordes – Huahine is your Islands of Tahiti escape hatch!
+Forget the tourist hordes – Huahine is your Tahiti Island escape hatch!
 This twin-island paradise, just a short flight from Tahiti, welcomes you with open arms (and the word for “welcome” in Tahitian – Maeva, because they’re kind like that).

 Imagine a 20-mile scenic road winding through charming villages, climbing lush hills, and revealing breathtaking views of white sand beaches and turquoise lagoons.
 Surfing enthusiasts flock to the legendary Avamoa Pass for epic waves, while outrigger canoe champions train here for the world-famous Hawaiki Nui Va’a race.